Guidance on Traditional Land Acknowledgement Statements

 Tips for creating your municipality's Land Acknowledgement Protocol:

-- Research the history of the land within and in proximity to your municipal boundaries, including treaties, active land claim litigation and Indigenous histories.
-This information will be useful in helping you craft a statement.
+- Do your homework: Research the history of the land within and in proximity to your municipal boundaries, including treaties, active land claim litigation and Indigenous histories.
+This information will be useful in helping the municipality craft a statement.

-- Some of the history of specific areas may be complex and different sources could be contradictory.
+Some of the history of specific areas may be complex and different sources could be contradictory.
 In these instances, it may be better to opt for a more general statement rather than trying to be specific.
+It will also be helpful to reach out to Indigenous community members for the history and context.

-- Municipal governments do not have to craft a land acknowledgement statement on their own.
+- Build real, authentic relationships with Indigenous people: Municipal governments do not have to craft a land acknowledgement statement on their own.
 Engage and work with local First Nations, Métis, Indigenous organizations and community champions in your area.
 Advice from these groups may be useful in helping you develop a land acknowledgement protocol for your municipal government.
 Some may have also developed template acknowledgement statements for external use.
+That said, do not ask these groups to do the work for you while asking for advice.

-- Focus on your current neighbours and Indigenous residents with an eye towards acknowledging past usage and occupants.
+- Use past, present, and future tenses: Indigenous people are still here, and they’re thriving.
+Focus on your current neighbours and Indigenous residents with an eye towards acknowledging past usage and occupants.
 Remember that in some cases, First Nations communities may not be located on their traditional lands.

-- Once your statement has been drafted, remember that it may be viewed as political.
+- Be prepared to make changes: Once your statement has been drafted, remember that it may be viewed as political.
 Some may critique the acknowledgement protocol your municipal government has created.
 While you may find it useful to consider their input and view the statement as a living document, do your best and remember that your municipality may not be able to make everyone happy.

-- Determine which type of meetings and events you might wish to begin using your land acknowledgement statement to make sure it continues to be meaningful.
+- When, Where and How?
+Determine which type of meetings and events you might wish to begin using your land acknowledgement statement to make sure it continues to be meaningful.
 You may also wish to consider whether you want to have a traditional land acknowledgement statement on your municipality’s website.

 Examples of Statements used in Ontario: